-One well-established, simple yet comprehensive method for such a review is called a SWOT Analysis, which I – never satisfied – have added a fifth component to, making it SWOT-C, which stands for: Strengths, Weaknesses, Opportunities, Threats, and Constraints.
+One well-established, simple yet comprehensive method for such a review is called a SWOT Analysis, which I – never satisfied – have expanded to include a fifth component, making it SWOT-C, which stands for Strengths, Weaknesses, Opportunities, Threats, and Constraints.
 Strengths and weaknesses refer to you or your business, Opportunities and Threats refer to the outside environment you or your business live in, and Constraints refers to both you and the world.
 I added Constraints to this method because I find that explicitly focusing on Constraints leads to greater focus on how they can be planned around, knocked down, or reframed to make them less “constraintful.”
 If you can, for example, eliminate a constraint, that can lead to new Opportunities and, of course, to new Threats too.

-• Opportunities: What aspects of the world offer you opportunities for personal or business growth?
-A good example at the present time is the ability to now treat or consult on patients with particular mental health or life issues from across the globe because of the availability of a telemedicine infrastructure.
+- Opportunities: What aspects of the world offer you opportunities for personal or business growth?
+A good example is the ability to now treat or consult on patients with particular mental health or life issues from across the globe because of the availability of a telemedicine infrastructure.

 Until next time,